 Phone: +61 2 9036 9055

 Malcolm’s is being supervised in his PhD research by Associate Professor Stephens and Dr David Smith.
-His research analyses the influence of American foreign policy ideology in structuring legal policymakers' competing conceptions of the rule of international law.
-Malcolm spent the latter half of 2011 in the U.S. conducting archival and interview research for this project.
+His research analyses the influence of American foreign policy ideology in structuring legal policymakers' conceptions of international law and the contest over international legal power.
+Malcolm spent the latter half of 2011 in the US conducting interview and archival research for this project.